phwt/be-to-ce-extension/README.md

 - [X] Add support for thai numerals
 - [ ] Add "Options" page for user to config
    - [ ] Enable to convert from CE to BE
-- [ ] Make script in `content.js` easier to understand (Most variable named like tt, ts, tl..
+- [X] Make script in `content.js` easier to understand (Most variable named like tt, ts, tl..
 Now even I don't undestand this)
-- [ ] Change jQuery path from local to CDN
+- [X] ~~Change jQuery path from local to CDN~~ (Can't due to TECHNICAL LIMITATIONS) Update jQuery to version 3.3.1

 ## Built with